Flavjack/journalclub/manuscript/Journal-Club_article.md

 : List of questions of the survey conducted to evaluate the level of satisfaction of the Journal Club of the students of the Universidad Nacional Agraria La Molina in the lecture on plant genetics during the period 2021-2 and 2022-1. {#tbl:id.j5db8cq6z9mt}

-**Essay evaluation:** The product of each JC was the submission of an essay and it was evaluated at the end of each cycle (i.e. week three).
+**Essay evaluation:** The product of each JC was the submission of an essay and it was evaluated at the end of each cycle (i.e., week three).
 Grading was based on the use of an objective rubric (**Table S2**).
-The grading system was from 0 to 20.
-Where 20 is the maximum passing grade.
+The grading system was from 0 to 20, where 20 is the highest grade.

-**Data analysis**
+**Students’ surveys and data analysis**

+To determine the perception of the methodology, a survey was applied at the end of the semester to determine the use of learned tools and the application of the Journal Club.
+A survey was performed to determine the tools that the student used to read the articles and write the essays for the JC.
+The frequency of the names of the tools was recorded and counted to determine their use.

 Data analysis was performed in the statistical software R version 4.2.1 ([R Core Team, 2020](https://www.zotero.org/google-docs/?U07ghK)).
 The scores were analyzed in a linear model taking into account the interaction of the number of journal clubs, the section, and the year of application of the methodology.
 The results were subjected to an analysis of variance to analyze the interaction between the factors.
 The SNK (Student-Newman-Keuls) test in the agricolae package ([Mendiburu, 2021](https://www.zotero.org/google-docs/?d0NZEZ)) was used to compare the means of the grades.
 The graphs were made with the inti package ([Lozano-Isla, 2022](https://www.zotero.org/google-docs/?gA9JQi)).
 Qualitative data analysis and graphs were analyzed by the frequency of occurrence of terms with the wordcloud package ([Fellows, 2018](https://www.zotero.org/google-docs/?dIS9C8)).